This recording is the latest update on Jimmy's status in his own words as of February, 2021

 Welcome home fans, to the Official Unofficial Jimmy Wilgus repository of everything Jimmy.
 Make this a place to gather, create, share, and inspire others to contribute their memoirs of Jimmy.
 Come together and share your thoughts.
-He may be really far away, but his songs and lyrics are right here, like a turtle in its shell.
-"Slap the reaper in the face."
+He may be really far away, but his songs and lyrics are right here.
+Like a turtle in its shell, Jimmy is always home where his music is.
+Come join the family.
+"Slap the Reaper in the Face."

 Piano / Synthesizers